 sudo apt update && sudo apt full-upgrade

-Once the software upgrade has completed, you want to restart your PC.
+Once the software upgrade has completed, you need to restart your PC.
 This can be done in a number of ways however, the following command is the simplest.

-The next thing you want to do is do the release upgrade. do-release-upgrade is the command line tool for upgrading Lubuntu installations.
+The next thing you want to do is do the release upgrade command. do-release-upgrade is the command line tool for upgrading Lubuntu installations.
 To run it, you need root privileges, which, from the command line means prefixing the command with sudo.
 Upgrades to a new operating system version can sometimes cause problems; so always backup your files beforehand.

 You may be prompted “No new release found”, if so follow this step, else skip it.
 Go into software sources by Updates tab change Show new distribution releases and select .
 If you want to stay on the Long Term Support release from the Updates tab in Show new distribution releases select Long term support releases only.and on the

 After the installation, reboot into the newly upgraded system and log in and enjoy your upgraded release of Lubuntu.